SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 resistance from knuckleheads.
 But a good deal is from communities that need some
-outreach: maybe they don't speak English, maybe they can't get a day off from work, maybe they can't travel to a vaccination center, maybe they need to hear from their local community faith leaders, maybe they want to hear from their doctors, maybe&hellip; well, lots of things.
-So we're _doing those things:_ getting local community people to reach out to their neighbors in low-vaccination areas.
+outreach: maybe they don't speak English, maybe they can't get a day off from work, maybe they can't travel to a vaccination center, maybe they need to hear from their local faith community leaders, maybe they want to hear from their doctors, maybe&hellip; well, lots of things.
+So we're _doing those things:_ getting local community leaders to reach out to their neighbors in low-vaccination areas.

 Seems benign enough, right?